MicrosoftDocs/sdk-api/sdk-api-src/content/shdeprecated/nf-shdeprecated-ibrowserservice2-_setfocus.md

 Type: <b>LPTOOLBARITEM</b>

-A pointer to a <a href="https://docs.microsoft.com/windows/desktop/api/shdeprecated/ns-shdeprecated-stoolbaritem">TOOLBARITEM</a> structure that specifies a browser toolbar item.
+A pointer to a [TOOLBARITEM](/windows/win32/api/shdeprecated/ns-shdeprecated-toolbaritem)a> structure that specifies a browser toolbar item.

 ### -param hwnd [in]